Hyphessobrycon heliacus – Kitty Tetra

 Diet

-In the wild, Hyphessobrycon heliacus is an omnivore that feeds on small insects, crustaceans and plant material.
-In an aquarium, they accept a variety of foods, including high-quality tropical fish food in the form of flakes or micropellets, supplemented with live or frozen foods such as water fleas, mosquito larvae and artemia.
+In the wild, Hyphessobrycon heliacus is an omnivore that feeds on small insects, crustaceans, and plant material.
+In an aquarium, they accept a variety of foods, including high-quality tropical fish food in the form of flakes or micropellets, supplemented with live or frozen food such as water fleas, mosquito larvae, and brine shrimp.
 A varied diet ensures vibrant colors and optimal health.
-It is important not to overfeed the fish to avoid water pollution; several small portions a day are better than one large meal.
+It is important not to overfeed the fish to prevent water pollution; several small portions per day are better than one large meal.

 The Aquarium

-A school of at least 10 Hyphessobrycon heliacus requires an aquarium of at least 80 liters, with a length of 60 centimeters.
-A larger school requires a significantly larger aquarium, with the overall length and volume having to be adjusted for the number of fish.
-The aquarium should be rich in planting, with both dense vegetation and open swimming areas.
-Use a fine sand substrate, as this best approximates the natural habitat.
-Floating plants, such as Salvinia natans, can be added to create a subdued light, as in their natural habitat.
+For a school of at least 10 Hyphessobrycon heliacus, an aquarium of at least 80 liters is required, with a length of 60 centimeters.
+For a larger school, a considerably larger aquarium is required, with the total length and volume adjusted to the number of fish.
+The aquarium should be rich in vegetation, with both dense vegetation and open swimming areas.
+Use a fine sand substrate, as this most closely resembles their natural habitat.
+Floating plants, such as Salvinia natans, can be added to create subdued light, as in their natural environment.
 Avoid sharp rocks or decorations that could injure the fish.

-Suitable co-inhabitants are other small, peaceful fish species that tolerate similar water parameters, such as certain species of Corydoras armored catfish , small tetras and small, peaceful carp salmon.
+Suitable tank mates are other small, peaceful fish species that tolerate similar water parameters, such as certain species of Corydoras armored catfish, small tetras, and small, peaceful characins.
 Avoid larger, aggressive fish or crustaceans, as Hyphessobrycon heliacus may become prey.

 Breeding Hyphessobrycon heliacus

-The breeding of Hyphessobrycon heliacus in captivity is possible.
-However, not much is known about it yet.
+It is possible to breed Hyphessobrycon heliacus in captivity.
+However, not much is known about this yet.

 Conclusion

-Hyphessobrycon heliacus is a small, peaceful and relatively easy to keep fish for advanced beginners.
-A well-designed aquarium with adequate planting, a fine sand substrate and suitable water parameters are essential for their well-being.
-A school of at least ten specimens is recommended to avoid stress .
-Although they are not particularly demanding, successful breeding does require a specific setup and attention to detail.
+Hyphessobrycon heliacus is a small, peaceful, and relatively easy-to-keep fish for advanced beginners.
+A well-designed aquarium with sufficient plants, a fine sand substrate, and suitable water parameters are essential for their well-being.
+A school of at least ten specimens is recommended to prevent stress.
+Although they are not particularly demanding, successful breeding requires a specific setup and attention to detail.

-A notable feature is the pronounced sexual dimorphism in males, with their longer fins and more vivid colors.
-Their shy behavior and preference for dense vegetation in an aquarium is also an important observation.
-In general, keeping this species is a positive experience, provided basic needs are met.
+A striking feature is the pronounced sexual dimorphism in males, with their longer fins and more vivid colors.
+Their shy behavior and preference for dense planting in an aquarium is also an important observation.
+Overall, keeping this species is a positive experience, provided that their basic needs are met.

 Video